eriksank/blog/software-engineering/mobile-first.md

 An average team, however, will mess up big time.

+## Does a web framework help to build better apps?

+No, because none of these web frameworks allow for building mobile or desktop apps later on.
+The entire architecture of a web framework is faulty.
+The following is simply wrong:

+http request --> application --> html

+This strategy will ultimately force you to build the application again for each client interface needed.
+Furthermore, you will need to keep these different code bases in sync.
+It is costly, error-prone, and generally inconsistent.

 It is actually a good way to assess the level of your team.

 Do they experience big trouble when trying to add a mobile app to an existing website?
-If yes, then you know that they are mediocre.
+If yes, then you know that the team is mediocre.

 ## The term "MVC" means something else